jsherman212/xnuspy/README.md

 to reside on instead if it finds that this could happen.

 # Device Security
-This module completely neuters KTRR/AMCC lockdown and KPP.
-I don't recommend using this on a daily driver.
+This module completely neuters KTRR/AMCC lockdown/KPP and makes it possible to create RWX memory inside the kernel.
+Do not use this on your daily driver.

 # Other Notes
-I do my best to make sure the patchfinders work, so if something isn't working please open an issue.
+I do my best to make sure the patchfinders work, so if something isn't working, please open an issue.